 For more information about domestic and international travel, check the CDC website, Travel during the COVID-19 Pandemic.

 - Faculty - Some travel will be allowed for tenure candidates as approved by the provost and the availability of travel funds.
 Travel related to grants and research with external funding may continue.

 - Staff - Travel related to mission-critical institutional priorities may be considered on a case by case basis and will require senior staff approval.
 Travel and conference attendance will not generally be supported for the 2020-2021 academic year.

-- Students - Student experiences, that adhere to CDC and local and state guidance that involve travel for the upcoming year will be limited to only experiences that are tied to their academic program, are essential to their co-curricular activity, adhere to physical distancing protocols while traveling, and are approved in advance by their senior staff representative.
+- Students - Student experiences, that adhere to CDC and local and state guidelines that involve travel for the upcoming year, will be limited to only experiences that are tied to their academic program, are essential to their co-curricular activity, adhere to physical distancing protocols while traveling, and are approved in advance by their senior staff representative.